LastAncientOne/Stock_Analysis_For_Quant/Excel_Stock/Excel_Option/README.md

 <img src="Option Profits and Payoffs.png">

 ## What is options?
-Options is a contract that gives the buyer the right, but not the oblication, to buy or sell an underlying asset at a specified strike price to a specified date.
+Options is a contract that gives the buyer the right, but not the obligation, to buy or sell an underlying asset at a specified strike price to a specified date.

 ### List of different types of analyzing options and options strategies
 Options analysis is a method for investors use for to buy call and put; therefore, traders make decision in buying and selling.